esallychang/BIOF521_Spring2022/_episodes/01-Week2-Loading-SRA-Data.md

   <img src="{{ page.root }}/fig/Lemieux_Data_Statement.png" alt="Data availability statement from Lemieux et al. 2020" />
 </a>

 As you can see, we now know we can find sequencing data related to this study under `BioProject PRJNA622837`.
 As defined by the NCBI, a BioProject is "a collection of biological data related to a single initiative, originating from a single organization or from a consortium", so they generally contain multiple sequencing data sets.
-The NCBI has much a much more [in-depth description of BioProjects][bioproject] on its webpage, but their general structure can be summarized below:
+The NCBI has much a much more [in-depth description of BioProjects](https://www.ncbi.nlm.nih.gov/books/NBK169438/) on its webpage, but their general structure can be summarized below:

 <img src="{{ page.root }}/fig/Bioproject_Structure.png" alt="Schematic of an NCBI BioProject">